Bibhuti1221Bhushan/Personal-Arch-Installation-Guide/README.md

 }
 ```

-Connect To Your Wi-Fi :
+CONNECT TO YOUR NETWORK :

 ```bash
 wpa_supplicant -c /etc/wpa_supplicant/wpa_supplicant.conf -i wlan0
 ```

-Ping A Website To Make Sure We Are Online :
+PING A WEBSITE TO MAKE SURE WE ARE ONLINE :

 ```bash
 ping -c 3 1.1.1.1
 ```

-If You Receive Error Like Unknown Host Or Network is Not Available, Means You Are Not Online Yet.
-Review Your Network Configuration And Redo The Steps Above.
+IF YOU RECEIVE ERROR LIKE `UNKNOWN HOST` OR `NETWORK IS NOT AVAILABLE` , MEANS YOU ARE NOT ONLINE YET .
+REVIEW YOUR NETWORK CONFIGURATION AND REDO THE ABOVE STEPS .

-## Update The Device Clock :
+## Update The System Clock :

-To Ensure That Clock is Accurate :
+TO ENSURE THAT CLOCK IS ACCURATE :

 ```bash
 timedatectl set-ntp true
 ```

-To Check The Service Status :
+TO CHECK THE SERVICE STATUS :

 ```bash
 timedatectl status